helium/gateway-rs/README.md

 If your gateway is enabled with an ECC608 crypto chip which is set up correctly, you can configure helium_gateway to use the crypto chip for secure key storage and crypto operations.

-To use In your `settings.toml` override the `keypair` seting to reflect the use of the ECC and specify the bus address and slot to use.
+To use In your `settings.toml` override the `keypair` setting to reflect the use of the ECC and specify the bus address and slot to use.
 For example:

 ```
 keypair = "ecc://i2c-1:96&slot=0"